imperador/chromefy/README.md

 Now look in losetup to find the loop device that cooresponds with your Chromium image.
 Type: mount /dev/loop{number}p3 /home/chronos/chromium -o loop,ro

-## Updating both ChromeOS and Chromium Native:
+## Updating both ChromeOS and Chromium Native: The actual upgrade
 Remember, the commands outlined here must be done in EXACTLY this order to guarantee everything goes smoothly.
 IF you don't do this and find neither the touchscreen, trackpad, or keyboard works, that's on you.
 Not me, or anyone else.

 rm -rf /home/chronos/local